Abdelwaheb-Hnaien/terraform_labs/advanced/lab_01/lab_01.md

 The plan should tell you : 2 to add, 0 to change, 0 to destroy.

-Verify that the cloud function is created successefully [Cloud function list page](https://console.cloud.google.com/functions/list?project=<walkthrough-project-id/>)
+Verify that the cloud function is created successefully.

+[Cloud function list page](https://console.cloud.google.com/functions/list?project=<walkthrough-project-id/>)